ProteanSoftware/capacitor-firestore/README.md

 updateDocument<T>(options: UpdateDocument<T>) => Promise<void>
 ```

-Updates fields in the document referred to by the specified DocumentReference.
+Updates fields in the document referred to by the specified <a href="#documnentquery">DocumnentQuery</a>.
 The update will fail if applied to a document that does not exist.

 | Param         | Type                                                               |